 In early December 2007, VIVUS was notified by Columbia that the Strategic Cash fund was closed and that the fund was to be liquidated.
 The fund no longer supported the \$1 per share net asset value and switched to a market value fund in which all investments were marked to market.
 VIVUS was given the option of staying in the fund and receiving cash proceeds from the fund as its holdings were liquidated or receiving a pro-rata share of the investments held by the fund.
 Upon advice from the investment advisor, the Company took a redemption-in-kind consisting of cash, interest receivable and a pro-rata distribution of the underlying securities, consisting principally of high quality corporate debt and asset-backed securities.
-Prior to the redemption-in-kind consisting of securities with a market value of \$68.7 million.
+Prior to the redemption the Company's investment in Strategic Cash was \$84.4 million.
 On December 20, 2007 and December 21, 2007, the Company received its redemption-in-kind consisting of securities with a market value of \$68.7 million, interest receivable of \$300,000 and cash of \$14.4 million.
-The difference between the Company's investment in Strategic Cash of \$84.4 million and the fair value of the securities, cash and interest receivable totaling \$83.4 million received in-kind resulted in a loss of \$1 million.
+The difference between the Company's investment in Strategic Cash of \$84.4 million and the fair value of the securities, cash and interest receivable totaling \$83.4 million received in-kind resulted in a loss of

+\$1 million.
 This loss of \$1 million is reflected in interest income in the consolidated statement of operations and other comprehensive income (loss) for the year ended December 31, 2007.
+We have reason to believe certain of these securities are in default and others have experienced a decline in market value.
+In addition, the active market for certain securities is extremely limited.